 Whether or not you ever need to use Ground 14, it is good practice to keep a log of any incidents at your property from the start of the tenancy.
 A simple dated record of what happened, who was involved, and what action was taken can make the difference between a strong case and a weak one if you ever need to go to court.

-Ground 14 gives landlords a clear route to possession where tenants are causing genuine anti-social behaviour — but it requires evidence, preparation, and a correctly served notice.
-The two-week notice period is the shortest available under the new rules, reflecting the seriousness of the situation.
+Ground 14 gives landlords a clear route to possession where tenants are causing anti-social behaviour.
+It requires evidence, preparation, and a correctly served notice.
+Ground 14 has no minimum notice period, the strongest procedural feature of any Section 8 ground, and the court cannot make a possession order until 14 days from the date of service.

 If you are dealing with anti-social behaviour at one of your properties, start documenting everything now — before you serve any notice.